Hatton and Dickoya, 2 Holiday Destinations in the Mountains of Sri Lanka

 One can enjoy the beautiful scenes of endless rows of lush green tea buds.
 Mountains, escapements and waterfalls around Dick Oya add more variation for its beauty.
 Colonial buildings in Dick Oya are reminiscent of centuries of colonial rule in the region.
 The landscape of Dick Oya changed from natural forests to tea plantations, where the British planters lived and lead.

-Warleigh Church built during British rule shows the typical British architecture.
-The building was built in 1878 by Englishman William Scott of the Governor’s Mansion; it is the place where British planters and their members have been laid to rest.
+Warleigh Church built during British rule, shows typical British architecture.
+William Scott of the Governor’s Mansion, an Englishman, constructed the structure in 1878, and it serves as the final resting place for British planters and their family members.
 One feels the overwhelming calmness of the Church, Holy bible dating back to 1879 is another asset of the centuries-old Church.
 Warleigh Church overlooks the blue expanse of the Castlereigh Lake; nestled in the Golden Valley of Tea, the lake is simply spectacular.

 Darawala cricket club is the place where the British planters gathered to play cricket.
 The current planters and local folk now gather at the club for sports and celebrations, keeping its spirit alive.